-Returning against a serve-and-volley player can be a difficult task mostly because this type of opponent possesses a good court coverage knowledge, has a great serve (some of them are master at spinning the ball) and because the following rally is played at a faster pace due to the short distance between the baseline and net players.
+Returning against a serve-and-volley player can be a difficult task, mostly because this type of opponent possesses a good court coverage knowledge, has a great serve (some of them are masters at spinning the ball), and because the following rally is played at a faster pace due to the short distance between the baseline and net players.

-– When serving with the intention of moving up to the net the server takes some pace off of it so he can have more time to get closer to the net.
-Considering the slower serve, you will have more time to step into the ball and attack it either cross-court or place it short into the service court (to server’s feet).
+– When serving with the intention of moving up to the net, the server takes some pace off of the serve so they can have more time to get closer to the net.
+Considering the slower serve, you will have more time to step into the ball and attack it either cross-court or short into the service court (to the server’s feet).

 – Don’t rush into finishing the point too early – avoid going for winners on the first two shots.
-Build the point to where you get the net player either off balance, stretching or you get a short ball.
+Build the point to where you get the net player either off-balance, stretching, or to you getting a short ball.